Physical Science Solution Very Short Answer Type:

 Question 8.
 What is meant by 2% NaCl solution?

-Answer: 2% NaCl solution means that 100 millilitres of the given solution of sodium chloride in water contains 2 gm of dissolved NaCl.
+2% NaCl solution means that 100 milliliters of the given solution of sodium chloride in water contains 2 gm of dissolved NaCl.

 Question 9.
 What is meant by a concentration of 20 gm/liter of a solution?

-Answer: A concentration of 20 ml liter means that 1 liter, ie., 1000 millilitres of the given solution contains 20 gm of dissolved solute.
+A concentration of 20 ml liter means that 1 liter, ie., 1000 milliliters of the given solution contains 20 gm of dissolved solute.

 Question 10.
 What is the difference between aqueous and non-aqueous solutions?

-Answer: True solution of any solute in water is called an aqueous solution, e.g. vinegar.
-True solution in any solvent except water is called non-aqueous solution, e.g. amino acids dissolved in acetone.
+True solution of any solute in water is called an aqueous solution, e.g. vinegar.
+The true solution in any solvent except water is called non-aqueous solution, e.g. amino acids dissolved in acetone.

 Question 11.
 What is an anhydrous substance or salt?